onnx/onnx/docs/IR.md

 ### Graphs

 Each computation dataflow graph is structured as a list of nodes that form a graph.
-These nodes MUST be free of cycles.
 Each node is a call to an operator.
-Nodes have one or more inputs, one or more outputs, and zero or more attribute-value pairs.
+Nodes have zero or more inputs, one or more outputs, and zero or more attribute-value pairs.
+Additionally, a valid ONNX graph must fullfil the following requirements:

+- The graph MUST be free of cycles.
+- The graph MUST be in SSA (static single assignment) form, meaning outputs of all nodes are unique.
+- The nodes list MUST be in topologically sorted order, meaning if input of node `N2` is the output of node `N1`, `N2` must appear after `N1` in the nodes list.

 #### Model Graph Metadata